 So, it boils down to your satisfaction level in all current work.
 If you think your talent is wasted or excessive draining; Job satisfaction is a way to know what exactly do you look for in a job – factors to look for in a job.
 You start looking for opportunities that promise satisfaction.

 As the stability of the job has declined for years, many people still want to ensure a job that offers stability as their first choice.
-Many employees will have to change working on live in their career to learn about what are you looking for in your next job what is important to you.
+Many employees will have to change working on life in their career to learn about what are you looking for in your next job what is important to you.

 Job stability is a way to know what exactly do you look for in a job – factors to look for in a job.
 It is essential for a person to find out his motivation and seek his job before looking for a job.